Conflicts of Interest / Gifts, Benefits and Hospitality

 Click here if you:

-NOTE: It was originally intended that Curtin's new Conflict of Interest / Gift, Benefit and Hospitality reporting system would become available via the above link from Monday 30 Jan 2017.
-However, due to unforeseen circumstances, this has been delayed until Feb 2017 (with a date to be determined).
+NOTE 1: Curtin's new Conflict of Interest / Gift, Benefit and Hospitality reporting system will become available via the above link from Monday 3 April 2017.

 Procedures and Guidance